KevCareSA/LearningC/01-Data_Types/README.md

 #   Understanding Data Types and Keywords

+The are 2 types of datatypes in the C langauage:
+- Primitive Data types
+- None Primitive / Derived Data Types

+Let's look at Primitive data types

-There four `data types` of the C language in detail:
+The 4 `primitive data types` of the C language in detail:

 - `char` data type
 - `int` data type